kajalv/advanced-cpp/cPlusPlus/notes/README.md

 Have used it for arrays and vectors.
 But, can also be used for characters in a string.

+# Smart pointers

+Unique pointers are "smart pointers" which behaves like normal pointers but handle the deallocation of memory on their own.
+Prior to C++11, there was auto_ptr which is similar to unique_ptr.
+But now it is deprecated.
+Also, we cannot use auto_ptr on arrays but we can use unique_ptr on arrays.

 # Notes

 NULL is not a keyword.
 C++11 has nullptr type.